 - Looking and examining financial statements helps to understand the status of the company, which further help you to figure out the ways to earn the profit.

-- Knowing about the market trends and what is going on in the market will also help you grow and earn the profit.
+- Knowing about the market trends and what is going on in the market will also help you grow and earn a profit.

 - Knowing about the competitor is another important aspect of progress.